tibs/markup-history/README.rst

 History
 ~~~~~~~
 * The "short" version of the slides here is as presented at
   `Write the Docs Prague 2018`_.
-It is meant to be about 25 minutes long.
+It is meant to be about 30 minutes long.
+  You can see it `as recorded at WtD Prague 2018`_.
+This verson *was* 30
+  minutes long.

 * The "long" version of the slides here is as presented at `Write the Docs
   Cambridge`_ in `February 2018`_.
 It is meant to be about 40-45 minutes